ljollans/RAFT/README.md

 (note that use of glmnet in MATLAB on MacOS does not always work.
 An alternative implementation of glmnet is available in R. A work-around including a wrapper script in MATLAB incorporating glmnet in R has been implemented by ljollans.
 Get in touch for more details.)

 % fastAUC - http://www.mathworks.com/matlabcentral/fileexchange/42860-fast-auc-calculator-and-roc-curve-plotter/content/fastAUC.m

+NOTE FOR IOS USERS: glmnet does not work in many macos and linux instances of MATLAB at the moment.
+We have implemented a simple wrapper for the elastic net in R (multinomial) and python (linear and multinomial).
+Upload of these wrappers to follow.
+Further implementation of result interpretation etc in python in progress.